Reach Out To Us Today

 Contact us today to learn more about United Recovery Project Florida

 For many people with drug or alcohol addiction or mental health disorders, thought processes are a core problem.
-That is, the way a person thinks and reacts to those thoughts can lead to negative outcomes.
+The way a person thinks and reacts to those thoughts can lead to negative outcomes.
 For that reason, to treat any of these conditions, it becomes necessary to learn how to change thought patterns and poor beliefs.
 Cognitive-behavioral therapy (CBT) is one of the most effective ways to do help.
 That is why it is a part of our addiction therapy programs at United Recovery Project.

 Cognitive-behavior therapy aims to help a person recognize how their negative or inaccurate thoughts lead to poor behaviors.
 For example, a person may have experienced some stress.
 Instead of tackling what’s happened, their mind moves through a series of progressively worsening thoughts.
 This may include self-deprecating and self-hating statements.
 That leads to their frustration.
 Sometimes it leads to drug or alcohol use.